-Expedition cruise is currently one of shipping’s most dynamic segments.
+Expedition cruises are currently one of the shipping industry’s most dynamic segments.
 According to an annual report by Cruise Industry News, the expedition segment has seen a remarkable expansion of 450 percent in the last ten years.
-Owners and operators are both seeking to satisfy growing demand for intimate vessels and adventurous locations and currently have over 30 specialised vessels on order.
+Owners and operators are seeking to satisfy the growing demand for private vessels and adventurous locations; there are over 30 specialised vessels currently on order.
 Itineraries include everywhere from the polar regions to West Africa, Pacific islands, and far east Russian locations, such as Kamchatka.
 In parallel, there is ongoing research and development of sophisticated technologies to ensure vessel safety in the frontier areas.

-Sometimes it takes an incident to open the industry’s eyes and impose new safety regulations.
-The expedition cruise sector, with its off-the-beaten-track routes and a rush to meet market demand, is at real risk here.
-We urge the industry to look into the latest solutions, like LADAR, to avoid the accidents that are waiting to happen.
-It’s not too late to set a safer course for this exciting, dynamic segment.
-The unique LADAR patented technology can be used by a range of customers, including shipowners, ports, the oil and gas industries, law enforcement authorities, offshore wind farms, aquaculture, and many more sectors.
+In the past, maritime incidents have often led to the implementation of new safety rules and regulations.
+The expedition cruise sector, with its off-the-beaten-track routes and a rush to meet market demand, can stand to benefit from state-of-the-art developments in maritime safety technology.
+The latest solutions, such as the LadarTM Sensor Suite, can assist the crew aboard an expedition cruise by optimising situational awareness and enhancing safety measures while on tour.
+The unique LadarTM patented technology can be used by a wide range of customers, including shipowners, ports, the oil and gas industries, law enforcement authorities, offshore wind farms, aquaculture, and many more sectors.